Saturday, 15 January 2011

 Dirty Harry keeps the Man With No Name in the wild west, in this case San Francisco, but fast forwards to the modern era.
 Cars replace horses, highrises replace saloons, but the general rules remain generally the same: the difference between the bad guys and the good guys is a matter of perception.

-The main bad guy here is an unhinged murderer calling himself Scorpio (Andy Robinson), killing innocent victims with a sniper rifle and taunting the Mayor of San Francisco (John Vernon) that the killing will continue unless a ransom is paid.
-Callahan is assigned to the case, but the politicians and his police superiors do not approve of his straightforward methods, and Callahan grows increasingly frustrated by what he perceived to be the weak-kneed reaction of the Mayor.
+The main bad guy here is an unhinged murderer calling himself Scorpio (Andy Robinson), killing innocent victims with a sniper rifle and taunting the Mayor of San Francisco (John Vernon) that the killings will continue unless a ransom is paid.
+Callahan is assigned to the case, but the politicians and his police superiors do not approve of his straightforward methods, and Callahan grows increasingly frustrated by what he perceives to be the weak-kneed reaction of the Mayor.
 When Scorpio is finally apprehended, he is let loose because Callahan failed to secure a search warrant.
 The killings therefore resume, and a disgusted Callahan has to disobey orders to bring the matter to an end.

 In bringing Eastwood's western movie persona to an urban setting, Dirty Harry re-wrote the rules for police action films.
 The anti-establishment, unconventional loner cop, frustrated by rules and process and prone to extreme violence, became the new standard for movie cops.